 When you initially set up your account, you will be asked if you need it for business or personal reasons.
 This gives you the flexibility to set up your account in the way that best suits you.

-Some business customers, use TransferWise's Borderless Account.
-This allows you to receive and make payments in the UK, Europe, Australia and USA like you have local bank details there.
+Some business customers use TransferWise's Borderless Account.
+The account allows you to receive and make payments in the UK, Europe, Australia, NZ and the US like you have local bank details there.